mikeydgithub/retail-pro/README.md

   ## Installation

-  * In the command line type "npm install" to install all node packages.
+  * Make sure you are in the root folder directory.
+In the command line type "npm install" to install all node packages.

   * In the command line type "mysql -u root -p" to login and use "source db/schema.sql" to establish your database.